 Significant Contribution to the Persistence of Threatened Species and Ecological Communities

-With a known biota in excess of 800 species, the SCA has a rich and unique biodiversity including three threatened ecological communities and 12 threatened species listed under State and/or Commonwealth conservation Acts.
+With a known biota in excess of 800 species, the SCA has a rich and unique biodiversity including three threatened ecological communities and 16 threatened species listed under State and/or Commonwealth conservation Acts.
 One of the threatened ecological communities, the Endangered Mt Canobolas Xanthoparmelia Lichen Community is endemic to Mt Canobolas volcanic complex and depends on the SCA for its survival.
-The threatened species comprise two plants, four mammals and six birds.
+The threatened species comprise two plants, six mammals and eight birds.
 One of the threatened plant species, Prostanthera gilesii (Giles’ Mintbush), is listed as Critically Endangered, occurs only in the SCA and is dependent on the SCA for survival in the wild.
 The other, Eucalyptus canobolensis (Silver-leaf Candlebark), is listed as Vulnerable under the BC Act and Endangered under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 The only viable populations of this species occur in the SCA.
 Another seven species endemic to the SCA would undoubtedly meet the criteria for listing as threatened under the BC Act if they were to be nominated.
 Accordingly, Mt Canobolas SCA supports a high concentration of unique and threatened biodiversity, such that it merits recognition as an AOBV.

 Significant Contribution to the Persistence of Irreplaceable Biological Distinctiveness